Observation of Volkov-Pankratov states in topological HgTe heterojunctions using high-frequency compressibility: Abstract

 \section{Abstract}

 It is well established that topological insulators sustain Dirac fermion surface states as a consequence of band inversion in the bulk.
 These states have a helical spin polarization and a linear dispersion with large Fermi velocity.
-In this article we report on a set of experimental observations indicating the existence of massive surface states.
-These states are confined at the interface and dominate equilibrium and transport properties at high energy and/or high electric field.
-By monitoring the AC admittance of HgTe topological insulator field-effect capacitors, we access the compressibility and conductivity of surface states in a broad range of energy and electric fields.
-The Dirac surface states are characterized by a compressibility minimum, a linear energy dependence and a high mobility persisting up to energies much larger than the transport bandgap of the bulk.
-New features are revealed at high energies with signatures such as conductance peaks, compressibility bumps, a strong charge metastability and a Hall resistance anomaly.
-These features point to the existence of excited massive surface states, responsible for a strong intersubband scattering with the Dirac states and the nucleation of metastable bulk carriers.
-The spectrum of excited states agrees with predictions of a phenomenological model of the topological-trivial semiconductor interface.
-The model accounts for the finite interface depth and the effect of electric fields.
-The existence of excited topological states is essential for the understanding of topological phases and opens a route for engineering and exploiting topological resources in quantum technology.
+In this article we report on a set of experimental observations supporting the existence of additional massive surface states.
+These states are also confined by the band inversion at a topological-trivial semiconductor heterojunction.
+While first introduced by Volkov and Pankratov (VP) before the understanding of the topological nature of such a junction, they were not experimentally identified.
+Here we identify their signatures on transport properties at high electric field.
+By monitoring the AC admittance of HgTe topological insulator field-effect capacitors, we access the compressibility and conductivity of surface states in a broad range of energies and electric fields.
+The Dirac states are characterized by a compressibility minimum, a linear energy dependence and a high mobility persisting up to energies much larger than the transport bandgap of the bulk.
+At higher energies, we observe multiple anomalous behaviors in conductance, charge metastability and Hall resistance that point towards the contribution of massive surface states in transport scattering and charge transfer to the bulk.
+The spectrum of these anomalies agrees with predictions of a phenomenological model of VP states in a smooth topological heterojunction.
+The model accounts for the finite interface depth, the effect of electric fields including Dirac screening and predicts the energy of the first VP state.
+The massive surface states are a hallmark of topological heterojunctions, whose understanding is crucial for transport studies and applications.